Periscope rifle: Youlten hyposcope

-A Mark II Youlten’s Patent Hyposcope in use with a Vickers gun, near Baghdad (1917).
+A Mark II Youlten’s Patent Hyposcope in use with a Vickers gun, at Gallipoli (1917).

 The first periscope sighting rifle attachment was the Youlten hyposcope invented by William Youlten.
 An early version of the attachment was tested in 1903, receiving its first patent in 1914.
 Its maximum range was 600 yd.

 Beech's periscope rifle

-William Beech with his creation in May 1915.
+William Beech with his creation at Gallipoli in May 1915.

 A form of periscope rifle was invented in May 1915 during the Gallipoli campaign by an Australian soldier, Lance Corporal, later Sergeant, William Beech (1875–1929), a builder's foreman in civilian life.
 At that time, Beech was serving in the 2nd Battalion, Australian Imperial Force (AIF).
 The device allowed a soldier to aim and fire a rifle from a trench without being exposed to enemy fire.
 Beech modified a standard Lee–Enfield .303 rifle by cutting the stock in half.
 The two halves were re-connected with a board and mirror periscope, horizontally aligned to the sights of the rifle, as well as a string to pull the trigger, which allowed the rifle to be fired from beneath the line of fire.
 According to the testimony of John Adams, a private who served with Beech, the idea came to Beech after the traumatic experience of seeing the bodies of fellow soldiers shot through the head.

 Beech's device was quickly copied by other members of the Australian and New Zealand Army Corps (ANZAC).
 It saw extensive use in the intense trench warfare of Gallipoli, where some lines of trenches – such as at Quinn's Post – were within 50 m of one another.
 According to a Gallipoli campaign participant, Sir David G. Ferguson, the use of conventional rifles during daytime was abandoned in favour of periscope rifles.
 It was generally regarded as significantly less accurate than a conventional Lee–Enfield, although the Official History of Australia in the War of 1914–1918 states it was accurate to 200–300 yd.
 A test conducted on the TV documentary series The Boffin, the Builder and the Bombardier suggested that the effective range was approximately 100 yd.
 However, during the Gallipoli campaign, a reduced effective range was not a significant problem as in many sectors, the Turkish and Allied trenches were close together.
 Some were only five yards apart.

 Periscope rifles were later manufactured in crude production lines on the beach at Anzac Cove.
 Field Marshal Sir William Birdwood described the invention as one of considerable importance during the Gallipoli campaign.
 In 1921, the British War Office awarded Beech £100 for the invention (around £ in 2015, when adjusted for inflation).